Thank you for reading our post, please rate this article at the end.

 - Standard bathroom with a shower and toilet.

-Quite a bit smaller than the Jay Feather Sport M-165 travel trailer, the M-145 RB has less interior room.
-However, when it comes to the general layout of the RVs, we wouldn’t say that there are huge differences between the two.
+Much smaller than the Jay Feather Sport M-165 travel trailer, the M-145 RB has less interior space.
+However, in terms of the RVs’ general layout, we wouldn’t say there are significant differences between the two.

 3. 2014 Starcraft AR-One M-14RB